Meet the Counseling Staff

 Paul Reynolds is a doctoral fellow from the Massachusetts School of Professional Psychology.
 Paul has conducted individual and group psychotherapy with adolescents, college students (including previous experience at Mass Art and at the SMFA), veterans, and in community mental health and inpatient hospital units.
 Paul is particularly interested in the identity consolidation of young adults and the relationships between the structural, sociocultural, and psychological.
 Paul's dissertation examines multifarious experiences of emerging adults in the rapidly changing landscapes of work and higher education.
 Paul is a musician who has played for over 30 years.
 Other personal interests include spending time with his wife, walking in the arboretum, and the history of Jamaica Plain.

 Amy received her B.A. in psychology from Umass Lowell.
-She serves as the Health and Wellness Coordinator and Administrative Assistant to the Counseling and Wellness Center.
-In addition to her administrative role at the Counseling and Wellness Center, she provides health and wellness programming through organizing, outreach, and education to MassArt students.
+She provides administrative assistance to the Counseling and Wellness Center and coordinates health and wellness programming to students throughout the year.
 Amy is passionate about her volunteer work with survivors at The Network La Red--an organization rooted in anti-oppression principles working to end partner abuse in the LGBT community and beyond.
-She is an advocate of all things related to empowerment and social justice, meditation, and mindfulness.
-Amy is an avid bike commuter, enjoys rock climbing, documentaries, and adores her feisty kitten, Buddha.
+She is an advocate of all things related to social justice and empowerment, deconstructing gender binaries and microagressions, and mindfulness.
+Amy is an avid bike commuter, enjoys rock climbing and DIY projects, live music, documentaries, and adores her feisty kitten, Buddha.

 Kathryn Cantrell, MA, CCLS